-- Investor outreach: Each year, Xerox conducts regular outreach with our investors to facilitate candid discussions about our business and strategy.
-In 2022, the company hosted 25 calls and meetings with 12 different investors providing feedback about ESG reporting metrics, diversity, and executive compensation practices.
-We include ESG metrics in the compensation criteria for all senior management, which covers climate change, a balanced workforce, succession planning, board refreshment, and workplace safety. - Investor Day: Xerox hosted an Investor Day Event in February 2022 Now & Next with our investors and analysts.
-During this event, Xerox executives provided an overview of the Company's strategic priorities, which included a discussion of ESG priorities such as our Roadmap to Net Zero, as well as discussed business solutions and financial services that make everyday work better for clients.
+Each year, Xerox conducts regular outreach with our investors to facilitate candid discussions about our business and strategy.
+In 2023, the company hosted 20 calls and meetings with 6 different investors providing feedback about ESG reporting metrics, diversity, and executive compensation practices.
+We include ESG metrics in the compensation criteria for all senior management, which covers climate change, a balanced workforce, and workplace safety.